Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-22: Continued UI Style Consistency Improvements

+Today we continued our work on improving UI style consistency throughout the application by updating more screens to use the enhanced widget system and the new color scheme:

+1. **Member Management Components Update**:
+   - Updated member form screen to use enhanced form fields and buttons
+   - Improved dialog styling with enhanced alert dialogs
+   - Updated error message display with enhanced cards
+   - Applied consistent gold accent color for primary actions

+2. **Project Management Components Update**:
+   - Completely refactored project detail screen to use enhanced components
+   - Updated project cards with enhanced styling
+   - Improved member and booking list items with enhanced cards
+   - Updated summary cards with consistent styling

+3. **Settings Components Update**:
+   - Updated app info screen to use enhanced text and cards
+   - Improved button styling with gold accent color
+   - Enhanced info rows with consistent text styling
+   - Applied consistent padding and spacing throughout

+These improvements further enhance the visual consistency throughout the application, creating a more professional and cohesive user experience.
+By systematically updating each screen to use the enhanced widget system, we're ensuring a consistent look and feel across the entire app.

 ## 2025-07-21: UI Style Consistency Improvements

 Today we focused on improving UI style consistency throughout the application by updating components to use the enhanced widget system and the new color scheme: